softchris/azure-book/azure-functions.md

 Click the `New function` button and now you are face with this screen:
 ![](/assets/Screen Shot 2019-03-26 at 13.35.17.png)

+This screen allows you to choose a trigger type (HTTP, Timer, or Data) and programming language (C#, JavaScript, F# or Java).
+Then, based on your selections, Azure will generate the function code and configuration for you with some sample code provided to display out the input data received in the log

 We choose **HTTP Trigger**, so the first option.

 It's a long list of templates to choose from.
 Don't you feel excited that there is so much more?

-This screen allows you to choose a trigger type (HTTP, Timer, or Data) and programming language (C#, JavaScript, F# or Java).
-Then, based on your selections, Azure will generate the function code and configuration for you with some sample code provided to display out the input data received in the log

-Let's create that function:
+At this point the following is shown in the middle of the page

 ![](/assets/Screen Shot 2019-03-24 at 02.05.11.png)

+Let's create that function by hitting `New function`

 Now you are faced with the choice of how to author your Function: